cemo/shiro-jersey/README.md

 Extension for Apache Shiro to work with [Sun Jersey] (http://jersey.java.net "Sun Jersey").
 This extension enables Shiro annotations in the JAX-RS implementation [Sun Jersey] (http://jersey.java.net "Sun Jersey").

+If the user is not authenticated Http Status Code 401 is returned.
+If the user has insufficient privileges Status Code 403 is returned.
+This extension provides security using Apache Shiro similar to the standard JAX-WS-RS security for Jersey.

+The following Shiro Annotations are supported:
++ RequiresPermissions
++ RequiresRoles (combined with AND only)

 You can do the following with it:
 ```java
 @Path("/changelog")